-Parade business is not belongs to labor-intensive industry.
-In China, Parade's employees major are R&D. The retaining of employees has complied with related regulations.
+Parade's business is not categorized to labor-intensive industry.
+In China, Parade's employees mainly are R&D persons.
+The retaining of employees has complied with related regulations.
 Therefore, the proceeds of labor contract law of People's Republic of China will not have any impact for the Company.
 In addition, the Finance Department and Administration Department of Parade usually close monitoring the changing of related regulations and Political and Economic situation of People's Republic of China.
 Parade also will consult with lawyer and CPA timely to reduce the possibility of risk.

-In regulations aspect, the subsidiary of Parade should follow the China Company Act and other related regulations.
+In regulations aspect, the PRC subsidiaries of Parade should follow the China Company Act and other related regulations.
 In this section, we only summarize the recent changes of regulations related to foreign exchange, taxation and labor law.
-If investors would more understand the impact for the Parade's operation and individual investors regard to the China's regulations, we are suggest consulting the professional experts.
+If investors would more understand the impact for the Parade's operation and individual investors regard to the China's regulations, we suggest the investors should consult the professional advisors.